KarolHenriques/SO_Project/README.md

 ./client 127.0.0.1 8080 10 2

-The above command will send 10 requests in 2 batches to the server at IP address 127.0.0.1, port number 8080.
+The above command will send 10 requests in batches of 2 to the server at IP address 127.0.0.1, port number 8080.

 ## Code Structure